cometa/cometa-dronekit/README.md

 ![alt tag](https://img.shields.io/badge/python-2.7-blue.svg)
 # cometa-dronekit
-## Enable cloud communication in DroneKit unmanned vehicles
+Cloud API for drones and unmanned vehicles

+## Overview
 Low-latency, secure cloud communication for connected UAVs and ROVs using the Cometa server.
 [Cometa](http://www.cometa.io) is a two-way message broker for device-to-cloud and cloud-to-device secure communication.
 It runs on a server in the cloud and it uses HTTPS and secure WebSockets for efficient remote interaction of applications and vehicles.

 `cometa-dronekit` is a [DroneKit](http://python.dronekit.io/) script running on a UV that manages the connection to the Cometa server and exposes methods for [JSON-RPC](http://www.jsonrpc.org/specification) remote procedure calls to the vehicle.
 Applications use the JSON-RPC API documented below to interact with one or many connected UVs using HTTPS and to receive real-time telemetry on secure WebSockets.